welle/SF-Libraries/Audio Player/readme.md

 ## Features:

-- Provide an audio player.
+- Provide an audio player with public method "pause" and "play".

 ## Setup